WalkingMachine/sara_install/README.md

 ## Requirements
 1. [Ubuntu 16.04 LTS](http://releases.ubuntu.com/16.04/)
 1. Install [ROS Kinetic for Ubuntu](https://wiki.ros.org/kinetic/Installation/Ubuntu) by following all steps up to 1.7.
-The tutorials are good for learners but not needed for Sara.
+After completing these steps you can continue with the tutorials which are good for learners.
+Please note that these tutorial are for personal learning only and are not required for nor are used on SARA.
+For experimented users you can simply install ROS and skip the tutorial.
 1.  git. ``` sudo apt-get install git ```

 ## .rosinstall